Cavitt Place Mansion

 Tucked in the Blue Ridge Mountains pictured here with new addition, the original structure is with the red tile roof.
 A fabulous and immense spa is at center and issues forward from the central building at back all the way up to and just beyond the buildings running alongside the spa.
 This was Grove’s most spectacular feat and showplace.
 The hotel is one of the country’s foremost resort hotels.
 The Grove Park Inn, located just outside of Ashville, North Carolina.

 The Battery Park Hotel is the name given to two hotels in Asheville, North Carolina.
 The one standing today is 14 stories tall and was built in 1924 during a time of increased tourism in the North Carolina Mountains.
-The name came from the fact that
+The name came from the fact that Confederate forces used the site for batteries of artillery.

 Grove favored the hotel and was living here when he died with pneumonia in 1927.
 Grove is buried at the Paris City Cemetery after having lived a highly productive, creative, successful and giving-back life.